AndreasPiper/AndreasPiper.github.io/content/en/intro/index.md

 14. Sønderborg
 15. Vejle

 {{< include-html "content/en/intro/intro_plot.html" >}}

 ### Design Space Dimensions

-*Which genre of data story did you use?
-Which tools did you use from each of the 3 categories of Visual Narrative (Figure 7 in Segal and Heer).
-Why?
-Which tools did you use from each of the 3 categories of Narrative Structure (Figure 7 in Segal and Heer).
-Why?*

 **Narrative genre**<br/>
 We will make use of several genres of narrative visualization [2].
 For example, a multi-view visualization (“partitioned poster”) to have a loose order to images, possibly combined with Flow Chart to suggest a path to the viewer.
 Time-series data can be displayed using Annotated Graphs within a Slide Show format allowing for interactivity through a timeline slider.
 Time-series data may also be presented in a video format.

 **Visual Narrative**<br/>
+We have made use of several visual devices to assist and facilitate the narrative.
+Some of our interactive plots contain tabs or a timeline slider to communicate the overall structure within the larger organization of the visualization.
+Color and size have been used to highlight specific elements of our plots and direct the reader's attention to important parts.
+We have made limited use of Transition guidance tools, since most our visualizations don't contain film or moving images.

 **Narrative Structure**<br/>
-For the oredering of the webiste content we have aimed for a user directed path with limited prescribed ordering of plots and a high degree of interactivity.
+For the ordering of the website content we have aimed for a user directed path without a prescribed ordering of plots and a high degree of interactivity.
 The interactive components include hovering, selection and navigation buttons that allow the reader to create a customized view of the data.
 From the messaging tools, we have made use of captions and annotations to provide observations and explanations about the plots.